techlahoma/oklathon/README.md

 ## Sponsors

-A huge thank you to our amazing sponsors who made this event possible:
+A huge thank you to our amazing sponsors who make this event possible:

-TBD

 - **[Techlahoma](https://www.techlahoma.org/)**: a professional network of more than 5,000 information technology workers, hobbyists, students, teachers, and future technologists.
 - **[IMMY](https://immy.com/)**: a rapidly growing in-vitro diagnostic manufacturer and global leader in fungal diseases, providing diagnostic solutions and products to over 80 countries to enhance patient care and therapy.

+## More Sponsors are always needed

+Help us make this event awesome!
+Please [reach out](mailto:oklathon@gmail.com) if you would like to sponsor.
 <!-- - **[ITG](https://www.immytech.com/)**: a software and data analytics company that specializes in improving healthcare systems.

 - **[SPLOTCH CREATIVE](https://www.splotch.page/)**:  a multifaceted company offering services in 3D/2D printing, electronics manufacturing, design, sign making, interactive art, electronics design, and fulfillment services, emphasizing innovation in tech and art. -->